What Unions Do?

 By joining together, working women and men gain strength in numbers so they can have a voice at work about what they care about.

-They negotiate a contract with their employer for things like a fair and safe workplace, better wages, a secure retirement and family-friendly policies such as paid sick leave and scheduling hours.
+They negotiate a contract with their employer for things like a fair and safe workplace, better wages, a secure retirement and family-friendly policies such as paid sick leave and scheduled hours.

 They have a voice in how their jobs get done, creating a more stable, productive workforce that provides better services and products.
 Always adapting to the challenges of our nation’s evolving workforce, unions are meeting the needs of workers in today’s flexible and nontraditional work environments.